Last updated date: Reason for update:

 Section C: Facility details

-Provide a detailed description of the facility and its site including the site address.
+Provide a detailed description of the facility, its purpose, and its site including the site address (s46(1)(b) and s46(1)(c) of the Regulations).
 Include this information in the space provided or insert references to where this information can be found in supporting documents.
 The full title, version/edition, and approval date should be provided for all referenced documents.

 Section D: Safety Analysis Report

-A safety analysis report (SAR) must be provided for each type of authorisation sought.
+A safety analysis report (SAR) must be provided for each type of authorisation sought (s46(1)(e) of the Regulations).
 The SAR must be as complete as possible for each stage of licensing.
 Guidance on preparation of a SAR can be found in Regulatory Guide: Preparation of the safety analysis report for non-reactor facilities.

 A brief description of what is expected in the plans and arrangements is provided below.
 For more detailed information, refer to Regulatory Guide: Plans and Arrangements for Managing Safety.

 If there are sources associated with the proposed facility, the applicant should identify the relevant codes and standards and describe how compliance with these documents will be achieved.
 This information may be included in Section E of the application.
-Codes and standards applicable to each kind of source can be found here.
+Codes and standards applicable to each kind of source can be found on the ARPANSA website.

 ARPANSA publishes information about international best practice (IBP) with links to various international standards that may be relevant to the proposed facility.
 Applicants should identify relevant IBP and describe how this will be implemented or taken into account.